Pianophoria! Faculty

 Musicological Society.
 He is currently working on a book on Schubert’s late symphonies.
 Dr. Griffel

-is a board member of the Schubert Society of the USA and served as vice-president of the New York
+was a board member of the Schubert Society of the USA and served as vice-president of the New York

 Chapter of the American Beethoven Society.